It is Possible for a Person’s Muscles and Other Connective Soft Tissues to Turn to Bone

 This discovery is not only a big deal for the few who suffer from FOP, but also because research into curing FOP may well end up helping those who suffer from osteoporosis, bone fractures, and other such similar conditions.

 While there is still no cure, this discovery has opened the door for possible cures or treatments of FOP, such as one developed very recently by Dr. Josef Kaplan, Dr. Eileen Shore, and Dr. Frederick Kaplan.
 They engineered an RNA molecule such that it would “silence” the mutated ACVR1 gene, while leaving properly working one in the cell alone.
 When the treatment is complete, it would leave the non-mutated gene to work normally, thus stopping the advancement of FOP.
-While still a long way from human trials, this method at least provides some hope for FOP patients that they may at some point have a cure.
+While still a long way from a cure, this method at least provides some hope for FOP patients.
+Further, clinical trials have very recently begun using the retinoic acid receptor gamma palovarotene to inhibit this type of abnormal bone development.
+In animal testing, at least, this latter treatment has shown some promise, with human trials now underway.

 Now normally I wouldn’t try to solicit donations to something on Today I Found Out, but because the condition effects so few people, very little money is available for researching FOP and finding cures, with a large percentage of the funds available for finding a cure for FOP raised by family members of those with FOP (of which there are only about 700-ish people diagnosed world-wide).
 Further, there are only about 3 principle doctors + support staff like doctoral students and the like working on finding a cure.